Auckland was our first stop of our New Zealand trip, and I have to admit… I’m not a huge fan.

-So all was okay.
-TJ sheepishly pulled his passport out of his bag and said, “oh.
+TJ sheepishly pulled his passport out of his bag and looked at us.
+“Oh.
 Maybe it is in here.
 That was lucky!!”

 You see, we were 27km from the city, a mountain away, and the petrol light had come on around 10km from where we were now.
 I groaned.
 TJ laughed.
 Ash looked perplexed.
 The people in the 4×4 did not have petrol, but they lived at the top of the hill and her husband might have some for us.

-He did not, and we drove very carefully down the ever-winding roads back down the mountain towards the city, hoping against hope that a petrol station would appear.
+He did not, and we drove very carefully down the ever-winding roads back down the mountain towards the city, hoping against hope that a petrol station would appear before we broke down.
 Thankfully we made it, although it was a close call!

-We needed to be up early the next day – our host had very kindly offered us a lift to catch our bus as he was driving to work anyway – so it wasn’t going to be a late one, but it was a good evening of chats, laughs and catching up with things online. (speaking of which, the wifi network was “Stark Industries” which made our host even more awesome)
+We needed to be up early the next day – our host had very kindly offered us a lift to the centre of town to catch our bus as he was driving to work anyway – so it wasn’t going to be a late one, but it was a good evening of chats, laughs and catching up with things online.
+(Speaking of which, the wifi network was “Stark Industries” which made our host even more awesome!)

 And of course in the morning, it rained.
-And we never saw the city not-raining again.
+And that was the last we saw of Auckland.

 So maybe winter was the wrong time to visit Auckland, but I’m sorry, I just didn’t like you at all.
 But your surroundings are rather pretty, so we’ll remember you for that, alright?